rossmawd/react-template/README.md

 If you want the best user experience, commit using the command line instead of VsCode - you'll get pretty colorized unit test output this way.

 **NB**: if you are sure you don't need to run your unit tests before pushing, you can always skip this hook by giving the 'no-verify' flag, i.e. `git push --no-verify`

+# Redux store management library

+If you look inside the src/store folder you'll see the `index.ts` file, which contains a very simple example use of Redux.

+We have a single piece of state `navCount` which represents a counter displayed on the two routes of this sample app (Home and About).

+Inside the `rootReducer`, you can see we only have one 'action' defined to change the state ('INCREMENT_NAVIGATION_COUNT), and it simply increments the 'navCount' every time that action is dispatched.

+You can see that in both the HomePage and AboutPage components that the `useDispatch` hook is used to dispatch our action, and the `useSelector` hook is used to access our `navCount` piece of state.

 # Available Scripts